expo/expo/docs/pages/modules/module-api.md

 The function can receive up to 8 arguments.
 This is due to the limitations of generics in both Swift and Kotlin, because this component must be implemented separately for each arity.

+See the [Argument Types](#argument-types) section for more details on what types can be used in the function body.

 <CodeBlocksTable>

 ```swift